yktoo/yktoo.com/content/blog/0086/index.en.md

 It's only € 5.70 and it allows you to travel with all trams, busses and metro within 24 hours from the first ride.
 Don't forget to stamp it as soon as you're on board.

 Hungary is waiting for us.
-We're going to the //Wien Meidling// station where we can take a train to Budapest.
+We're going to the {{< fl "Wien Meidling" >}} station where we can take a train to Budapest.

 Next: [Part 5.
 Train to Budapest][post:87]